Get

 Final Thoughts

 It is often easy to overlook our dog’s feet, so it’s a good idea to get down to their level and take a look at their paws every now and then to make sure everything is as it should be.
-It’s good to be aware of the normal changes and variations you might expect to see, and it’s important to recognize when it’s time to book an appointment with your vet.
+It’s good to be aware of the normal changes and variations you might expect to see, and it’s important to recognize when it’s time to book an appointment with a vet.

 Most importantly, if it’s new, painful, bleeding, swollen, or red, it needs immediate attention.
 After all, dogs have the most fun when they’re running around, and healthy paw pads are a vital part of keeping them on their feet.